160 hours

 | Interpersonal Skills | Communications, defense mechanisms, socio-cultural factors, family interaction. | 2 |

-| Prevention Management | Emergency procedures, general safety, fire/disaster plans, oxygen handling. | 1 |
+| Prevention Management (catastrophe and unusual occurrences) | Emergency procedures, general safety, fire/disaster plans, oxygen handling. | 1 |

 | Body Mechanics | Basic body mechanics, transferring techniques, alignment, ambulation, gait belt use. | 6 |